YassineBouzid/real-time-weld-defect-detection-using-yolov3/README.md

 - 	Measuring the detection speed (the FPS) and depending on that, computing the inspection speed limit.
 #
 On my own laptop, I am using NVIDIA GE Force 840M.
 I optimized GPU consumption and synchronize all these tasks using multi threading techniques, despite that, I recorded only 1.5 FPS which is still slow (about 30cm/s).
-At the site I will use NVIDIA GTX 1080 Ti 11G or RTX 2080 Ti 11G then I will see what performance I will gain.
+At the site I will use NVIDIA GTX 1080 Ti 11G or RTX 2080 Ti 11G then I will see what performance the machine will reach.

 # Requirements:
+These libraries and tools are required in case you want to run the python code:
 1. Python 3.7.7
 2. Keras 2.2.4
 3. H5py 2.10.0
 4. Tensorflow-gpu 1.13.1 & cpu(if there is no gpu)
 5. Cuda toolkit (depending on the operation system)
 6. Cudnn (compatible to the OS and the Cuda version)
 7. Opencv 4.2.0.34
 8. Easygui 0.98.1
 9. Pillow 7.1.1
 10. Numpy1.19.1
 11. Matplotlib 3.2.1
 12. Mss 6.0.0
 13. PyAutoGui 0.9.50
 14. Pyserial 3.4
+*These links are provided to download the binary executable for both server and detection partes so those libraries won't be required (except Cuda toolkit and Cudnn tools are indispensable in case you want to use GPUs).
+- server exe :
+- detection exe:
 # The user manual of the app:
 Double click on server exe after about 3 min of loading a window will appear (fig: 1):